 Having a fuzzy niche is not a disqualifier from this program.
 But it is one of the ongoing, core pieces I’ll be supporting you in contending with.

-- Month Three: Identifying Your Top Three Marketing Strategies and Tactics (the ones that are not only fulfilling and easy to do but also profitable for you)
+- Identifying Your Top Three Marketing Strategies and Tactics (the ones that are not only fulfilling and easy to do but also profitable for you)

-- Month Four: Identifying Your Most Likely Hubs (the ones that can help you grow your following and get more clients)
+- Identifying Your Most Likely Hubs (the ones that can help you grow your following and get more clients)

-- Month Five: Crafting Good-Vibe and Effective Ways to Approach These Hubs
+- Crafting Good-Vibe and Effective Ways to Approach These Hubs

-- Month Six: Crafting Offers (that are irresistibly compelling to your ideal clients) & Developing a Simple, Resilient and Profitable Business Model
+- Crafting Offers (that are irresistibly compelling to your ideal clients) & Developing a Simple, Resilient and Profitable Business Model

 This can be renewed at the end if it feels like a good fit on both sides.
 And if you need to step down before that I’d be grateful if you could give me a 30-day heads up so I could find someone to fill the spot.
 If it’s not a fit, it’s not a fit.
 This is a beta-version of the Marketing Mentorship Program, and an introductory price.
 I may raise the price for future rounds of the program.

 What’s in it for me?
 Why did I create this program?
 Seven reasons: